What Is an Idiopathic Injury? How Does it Affect Workers’ Compensation?

 Workers’ compensation claims are very fact specific.
 For example, falls are only compensable under very specific circumstances.
 If an employee falls due to a non-work-related seizure, the claim could be compensable if the employee strikes a machine or other object at work while falling.
 The claim would not be compensable if the employee only falls to the ground.

-If you feel you have an idiopathic injury that should eligible for coverage by workers’ compensation, hire a legal expert in workers’ compensation and insurance.
+If you feel you have an idiopathic injury that should be eligible for coverage by workers’ compensation, hire a legal expert in workers’ compensation and insurance.
 They will be able to evaluate your case and your injuries to see if your denial of compensation was wrongful.